seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 Hath told you Caesar was ambitious:
 If it were so, it was a grievous fault,
 And grievously hath Caesar answer'd it.
-Here, under leave of Brutus and the rest—
+Here, under leave of Brutus and the rest--
 For Brutus is an honourable man;
-So are they all, all honourable men—
+So are they all, all honourable men--
 Come I to speak in Caesar's funeral.
 He was my friend, faithful and just to me:
 But Brutus says he was ambitious;